fhefh2018/upload2picbed/README.md

 # upload2picbed
-to upload image to the smms picbed
+to upload image to the picbed

 # how to install
 `npm i upload2picbed`